SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 (with the extension .H5, .NXS, .HDF, or .HDF5).
 The file extensions are not case-sensitive.

-The NXcanSAS format is output by the
+The NXcanSAS standard format is output by the
 `Mantid data reduction framework <http://www.mantidproject.org/>`_ and the `NIST Igor data reduction routines <https://github.com/sansigormacros/ncnrsansigormacros/wiki/DataOutputFormats>`_.

 Most of the header lines in the `NIST 2D format <https://github.com/sansigormacros/ncnrsansigormacros/wiki/NCNROutput2D_QxQy>`_ can be removed *except the last line*, and only the first three columns (*Qx, Qy,* and *I(Qx,Qy)*) are actually required.

+Data values have the same meanings and units as for `1D SAS Formats`_.

 **Examples of these formats can be found in the \\test\\2d_data sub-folder in the SasView installation folder.**